Djamila Ribeiro: Djamila Ribeiro in the United States

 In 2024, her book Lugar de Fala was translated into English and published as “Where We Stand” by Yale University Press.
 Translated by Padma Viswanathan and edited by Abbie Storch, this edition features a foreword by Nigerian philosopher Chimamanda Ngozi Adichie, one of Ribeiro's cited influences, and includes commentaries by influential U.S. scholars such as Patricia Hill Collins, Ibram X. Kendi, Linda Alcoff, Priyamvada Gopal, and Kia Lilly Caldwell.

 Invited to assume the Andrés Bello Chair for Visiting Professors at New York University (NYU), Ribeiro spent a semester teaching courses on the feminisms of the Global South and exploring the intersectionality of race, gender, and class through theories developed by women from that region.
 During her tenure, she also hosted public debates and lectures featuring scholars such as Kendi, Selma Dealdina, Alessandra Devulsky, Linda Alcoff and Nadia Yala Kisukidi for public debates and lectures.

-Following the launch of Where We Stand, Ribeiro embarked on an extensive tour, visiting institutions including Yale, Harvard, Spelman College, San Diego State University, Rutgers University and UCLA, as well as the Politics and Prose bookstore, discussing the concept of “speaking place,” a central theme in her work.
+Following the launch of Where We Stand, Ribeiro embarked on an extensive tour, visiting institutions including Yale, Harvard, Spelman College, San Diego State University, Rutgers University, University of Georgia and UCLA, as well as the Politics and Prose bookstore, discussing the concept of "place of speech," a central theme in her work.

 In Brazil, Ribeiro has promoted the translation and publication of U.S. literature.
 Through her publishing imprint, she released the first Portuguese translation of Black Power: The Politics of Liberation by Charles V. Hamilton and Kwame Ture, and she authored the foreword for the Brazilian editions of works by prominent American authors, including Maya Angelou’s I Know Why the Caged Bird Sings.

 Ribeiro's initial foray into writing forewords in Brazil was with Angela Davis’s Women, Race, and Class.
 After initiating contact with Davis in 2015 to facilitate a translation, the Brazilian edition was published in 2016 and subsequently promoted through a book tour.
 In 2018, while serving as curator of Brazil's largest book club, Ribeiro selected Toni Morrison’s The Bluest Eye as her favorite novel.
 With Morrison's authorization and a few months before the author's death, Ribeiro wrote the foreword for the Brazilian edition - a contribution that played a significant role in the republishing of Morrison's complete works in Brazil.

 In 2020, Ribeiro compiled a collection of articles and poems written by Audre Lorde, resulting in the book Sou sua irmã: Escritos reunidos e inédito.
 It was published by Editora Ubu, with a translation by Stephanie Borges.

 In recognition of her work, Ribeiro was honored with the Gender Equality and Racial Inclusion Award at the 8th Leadership for the Americas Awards Gala hosted by the Inter-American Dialogue in 2023, held at the Organization of American States headquarters in Washington, D.C.